hotali0106/Hotali7/README.md

 </p>

 <h3>Senior FrontEnd Developer</h3>
-<p>Respected Front-End Web Developer with 7-plus years of experience in collaborating with creative and development teams on the execution of ideas and projects.</p>
+<p>❤Respected Front-End Web Developer❤ with 7-plus years of experience in collaborating with creative and development teams on the execution of ideas and projects.</p>

 <p>Key skills include:</p>
 <ul>